J-Cake/Quick-Download/README.md

 ## TODO

-- [ ] Figure why it still works really well when their is no throttling and no CDN (We have no clue)
+- [ ] Figure why it still works really well when there is no throttling and no CDN (We have no clue)
 - [ ] Auto calculate most efficient number of parts
 - [ ] Make better code